CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCaptureSettings, RxPhoto } from 'frame-msg';
 import frameApp from './lua/live_camera_feed_frame_app.lua?raw';

+/**
-// Take a sequence of photos using the Frame camera and display them export async function run() {
+ * Demonstrates capturing a sequence of photos from the Frame camera and displaying them
+ * on a webpage to create a live feed effect.
+ * This example involves:
+ * - Iteratively requesting photos from the Frame device using `TxCaptureSettings`.
+ * - Receiving the JPEG image data via `RxPhoto`.
+ * - Displaying each newly captured photo in an HTML image element, replacing the previous one.
+ */
+export async function run() {
   const frame = new FrameMsg();